LankyCyril/edgecase/readme.md

   -m M, --max-read-length M  max read length to consider when selecting lookup regions (default: None)
 ```

-The input files are:
-* ECX: a.k.a. the edgeCase indeX, describing anchors of interest in the
-reference genome; the format is based on the BED format.
-Usable 'flag' values
-*have* to be among 4096 (hard mask), 8192 (fork), 16384 (telomeric tract).
-Two
-examples of ECX files can be found in the `assets/` subdirectory.
-* BAM: reads aligned to the reference genome.
-Has to have a .bai index.

 Outputs a subset SAM file that contains only the reads that overhang anchors
 defined in the ECX.
 If the read overhangs the mask anchor, the 4096 SAM flag is
 added; for forks, 8192 is added; for telomeric tracts, 16384.